Hack Club

 ⏱️

-Set up Hackatime before you write a single line
+Set up Hackatime before you write a line

-Hackatime automatically logs your active editor time by project.
-Every minute on firmware counts toward your grant. hackatime.hackclub.com →
+Hackatime watches your editor and logs how long you actually code.
+Every minute counts toward your grant. hackatime.hackclub.com →

-• Sign in at hackatime.hackclub.com with your Hack Club account
+• Sign in with your Hack Club account

 1